 4. Test the plan

 Even the best plans have flaws that can be found and fixed during a drill.
 The drill also lets you test the quality of your spokespeople.
-Videotape their performance for evaluation, and be sure to schedule media training if it is needed.
+Videotape their performance for evaluation, and be sure to schedule media training if needed.

 “People put off writing a crisis communications plan because they say it’s too expensive or they don’t have time,” Gerard said.